-From the outset, Omeros recognized that a combination of agents acting on multiple molecular targets may be required for optimal therapeutic effect.
-Our PharmacoSurgery product candidates are designed to modulate the molecular mechanisms of pathologic conditions rather than just treating their symptoms.
-This approach provides clinical benefits both during and after surgery.
+Omeros is one of the first companies to recognize that, in a wide range of pathologic conditions, a combination of agents acting on multiple molecular targets is required for optimal therapeutic effect.
+Our PharmacoSurgery® product OMIDRIA® and our product candidates are combinations of targeted therapeutic agents designed to modulate the molecular mechanisms of pathologic conditions rather than just treating their symptoms.

 Surgical procedures cause extensive trauma at the surgical site.
-This trauma produces a complex cascade of molecular signaling and biochemical changes, resulting in pupil constriction, inflammation, pain, spasm, loss of function and other problems.
+This trauma produces a complex cascade of molecular signaling and biochemical changes, resulting in a number of unintended problems.
 These problems are currently treated postoperatively in an attempt to "undo" them after they have started.

-We believe that there is a better way: deliver targeted therapeutic agents throughout the duration of surgical trauma locally — directly to the surgical site — and preemptively — before the problems can begin, providing clinical benefits both during and after the procedure.
+Omeros believes that there is a better way: deliver our PharmacoSurgery products throughout the duration of surgical trauma directly to the surgical site and preemptively — before the problems can begin — to provide clinical benefits both during and after the procedure.

-As of February 15, 2014, our patent portfolio included 18 U.S. and 74 foreign issued or allowed patents, and eight U.S. and 23 foreign pending patent applications, directed to our PharmacoSurgery products and development programs.
-These patents include claims directed to broad therapeutic classes of agents (e.g., anti-inflammatory, analgesic, etc.) from which unique combinations of agents are drawn for local and perioperative delivery to the site of a wide range of medical and surgical procedures.
+As of March 8, 2016, our patent portfolio included 9 U.S. and 50 foreign issued or allowed patents, and 14 U.S. and 72 foreign pending patent applications, directed to our PharmacoSurgery products and development programs.
+These patents include claims directed to broad therapeutic classes (e.g., mydriatic, anti-inflammatory, analgesic, etc.) from which unique combinations of agents are drawn for local and perioperative delivery to the site of a wide range of medical and surgical procedures.

 About 4 million intraocular lens replacement procedures are projected to be performed in the U.S., and about 25 million worldwide, in 2016.
 We expect the number of these procedures to grow at an annual growth rate of 3-4%.